Know Before You Go

 What We're Doing:

-- Rigorous cleaning of high-touch and horizontal surfaces
+- Routine cleaning of high-touch surfaces.

 What We're Asking of You:

-- Wash or disinfect hands frequently
+- Wash or disinfect hands frequently.

 Frequently Asked Questions

 Can I walk up and get tickets for admission?

 To manage capacity, timed entry tickets will need to be purchased online at osc.org.
 There will be a limited number of tickets available each hour.

 Please purchase a ticket for the next available time slot.

 How do I get tickets if I am eligible for Science for All or other discounted admissions programs?